mila-iqia/babyai/README.md

 - PyTorch
 - PyQT5

+Start by manually installing [PyTorch](http://pytorch.org/).

-To install, clone the repository and install dependencies with `pip3`:
+Then, clone the repository and install the other dependencies with `pip3`:

 ```python3
 git clone https://github.com/maximecb/gym-memory.git